 Why do I need an ICC profile?

-In simple terms, an ICC profile prevents color shifts and ensures that all prints are as vibrant and color-true as possible.
-In addition, an ICC color profile also ensures that both light and dark areas are reproduced in the best possible way.
+In simple terms, an ICC profile prevents color shifts and ensures that prints are vibrant and true to color.
+It also optimizes the reproduction of details in both light and dark areas.

-You can often find ICC profiles as part of a software package.
-For example, ICC profiles for Epson and Canon are pre-installed in Mirage.
-Further media and thus also ICC profiles can be downloaded from our Website.
-Mirage media package, further below.
-Many media manufacturers also offer generic ICC profiles free of charge on their own websites.
+ICC profiles are often included as part of software solutions.
+For example, Mirage comes with pre-installed ICC profiles for Epson and Canon printers.
+Additional media, along with their corresponding ICC profiles, can be downloaded as a bundled Mirage Media Package from our website.
+Furthermore, many media manufacturers offer generic ICC profiles free of charge on their own websites.

 Modern printers from Epson or Canon offer very good print quality.
 However, the color reproduction of individual printers within a series of the same model can vary considerably.
 The ICC profiles supplied with Mirage or the printer driver are so-called generic profiles, which give very good results at first sight.
 Generic profiles are profiles that can be used for a certain printer series, for example for all Epson SureColor P5000 printers, but are not optimally adapted to your printer.
 Generic profiles, such as those found in software, media packages or on media manufacturers’ websites, can be used to achieve good results, but in most cases individual profiles offer a better print result.